TCU Horned Frogs: Other national team championships

-Championships coaches
+Championship coaches

 1 – Named Co-National Champion by the Williamson System along with LSU.
 SMU was named National Champion by the Dickinson System which was favored at the time.
 Princeton and Minnesota also claim a national championship from this season by other poll systems active at the time.

 2 – Although the NCAA Rifle Sport is coed, the TCU Rifle National Championship Team was made up of only females, marking the first time an all-women team has won the national title.

+Conference championships

+TCU has won 145 conference championships: 26 in the Big 12, 34 in the Mountain West, 18 in Conference USA, 15 in the WAC, 40 in the Southwest Conference, 1 in the TIAA, 7 in the Patriot Rifle Conference, and 1 in the CCSA.